robfinch/Qupls/README.md

 This is overridden by the thread selection above.

 ### Register File
-The register file is 16r4w (16 read ports and 4 write ports).
+The register file is 12r8w (12 read ports and 8 write ports).
-Register file read ports are dynamically connected; up to 64 read port requests are fed into a 4:1 mux.
+Register file read ports are dynamically connected; up to 48 read port requests are fed into a 4:1 mux.
 (The number of read and write ports on the register file is configurable).
 There are now queues for writing and demultiplexing of read ports for reading.

-#### Scalar Register File
-The register file contains 32 architectural registers, and is unified, supporting integer and floating-point operations using the same set of registers.
+The register file contains 128 architectural registers, and is unified, supporting integer and floating-point operations using the same set of registers.
-All 32 registers may be assigned by the compiler without restriction.
+126 registers may be assigned by the compiler without restriction.
-There is only a suggested usage of r31 for the stack pointer.
-Any register may be used.
-There is no longer a register dedicated to refer to the stack canary or instruction pointer.
+Register #0 always reads as the value +0.0.
-Instruction pointer may be selected as a base register for memory operations - register code 62.
+Instruction pointer may be selected as a base register for memory operations - register code 127.

-#### Vector Register File
-There are 32 vector 256-bit wide (4x64-bit chunks) registers and is unified, supporting integer and floating-point operations using the same set of registers.
-The vector registers require 128 logical registers which are then mapped onto the 512 physical registers.

 #### Physical Register File
-The physical register file contains 512x64-bit registers.
-This is configurable as 256,512, or 1024 registers.
+The physical register file is configurable as 256,512, or 1024 registers.
+For the default configuration the physical register file contains 512x64-bit registers.
 Architectural registers are renamed using the physical registers to remove dependencies.
-There are approximately 168 (32+128+8) architectural registers, giving about 3.0 physical registers for each architectural one.
+There are approximately 128 architectural registers, giving 4.0 physical registers for each architectural one.

 ### Instruction Length
 The author has found that in an FPGA the decode of variable length instruction length was on the critical timing path, limiting the maximum clock frequency and performance.